 Sure, sometimes raspberry plants will die, or they will not bear fruit, or the fruit we hoped, this time.
 This too is part of the gift, of what they teach.
 For eventually we discover that for us humans it is the same, but also different.
 No labor done in love is ever finally lost.
 By an inexorable law it will bear its fruit.

 A fruit that will last, beyond this spring, and forever.
 And how incomparably sweet it is.

 In this photo, you can see the tiny buds of the blossoms that will grow into berries.
 One day.

-I plan to take a video to encourage you, if possible, to plant a few raspberries in your yard.
-In any case, I’d be happy to share some images of mine.
-Coming very soon…
+Plus, here’s a video to encourage you, if possible, to plant a few raspberries in your yard:

 - Acorns Are Our Wealth